ZhenpengLin111/Content-Manager/README.md

-# ArticleManager
+# ContentManager

-ArticleManager is a Vue 3 backend system for article management.
+ContentManager is a Vue 3 backend system for content management.
 This project features user authentication, profile management, and comprehensive article management capabilities.

 ## Table of Contents